 ECE 48700 Senior Design I (1 cr.)
-P: Senior Standing and intent to graduate within 2 semesters.
+P: Senior standing in the engineering degree program and intent to graduate within 2 semesters.
 A real-life experience in engineering problem solving in a group setting from identification, planning and execution to professional-quality written and oral presentations.
 This is the first semester of a two semester course sequence.